 View all Employee Surveys by NBRI.

-Rhodes points out many of the needs that are common when employee satisfaction surveys are conducted by companies like Texas-based National Business Research Institute.
-Along with uncovering employee wishes, survey results are often a window into the soul of the missteps employers make when relating to employees, like the 7 Biggest Misconceptions outlined in the following:
+Rhodes points out many of the needs commonly discovered when employee satisfaction surveys are conducted by companies like Texas-based National Business Research Institute.
+Along with uncovering employee wishes, survey results are often a window into the soul of the missteps employers make when relating to employees, like the 7 Common Misconceptions outlined in the following:

 - Myth: Money Is the Motivator

 - Fact: Everyone goes to work to make money and having more is always nice.
-While money pays the bills, buys the groceries and covers the Hawaiian vacation, it doesn’t get to the core of why people go to work.
+While money pays the bills, buys the groceries, and covers the Hawaiian vacation, it doesn’t get to the core of why people go to work.
 There are many different reasons for working, with the most basic instinct being that it gives people a sense of fulfillment.
 Others are motivated by the sheer fact of helping others, accomplishing goals, or in some cases, loving what they do.
-“Employers believe that talented workers stick around mainly for pay and the benefits package at the company,” said Craig Taylor, Senior Vice President of Marketing at Florida-based TalentKeepers.
-“Those same valued employees, however, report that what they want most is a boss they can trust, one who builds their self-esteem and treats them fairly.”
+“Employers believe that talented workers stick around mainly for pay and the benefits package at the company,” said Craig Taylor, Senior Vice President of Marketing at a Florida-based talent management company.
+“Those same valued employees, however, report that what they want most is a boss they can trust, one who builds their self-esteem, and treats them fairly.”

 - Myth: A Hands-Off Boss